dibyanshupatnaik/twilio-conversation-relay-gmaps/README.md

 - Twilio account with the ConversationRelay beta enabled
 - Google Cloud project with Places API (New), Geocoding API, Distance Matrix API, and Directions API enabled
 - ngrok (or another public tunnel) for exposing the local server
+- OpenAI API key with access to GPT-4o-mini (or compatible) for streaming responses
 - MongoDB is **not** required; results are kept in memory for simplicity

 ## 2. Setup